alex-gutev/nucommander-gtk/README.md

 # NuCommander

-NuCommander aims to be a fast, small, lightweight orthodox file manager for Linux with an emphasis on a keyboard driven user interface.
+NuCommander aims to be a fast, small orthodox file manager for Linux with an emphasis on a keyboard driven user interface.

 ## Design